 Must-do things in Paris:

 It's a bit of a hike up the stairs so be sure to wear comfortable shoes.
 If you'd like to spend more time at the Tower, there are lunch+dinner reservations available at two different restaurants on the first and second floors.
 Reservations include passes to the main observation deck .

 Photography tip!: If you're looking to take beautiful shots of the Eiffel Tower, exit the metro at Trocadero- one stop before the Eiffel Tower.
-It's only a about a fifteen minute walk from the base of the tower, but offers a much more stunning view.
+It's only a about a fifteen minute walk to the base of the Eiffel, but offers a much more stunning view.